 Mortgages Payable Notes Payable

-Year ending June 30,
+Year ending June 30 ,

 2017 \$ 40,145 \$ 360,404

 2018 62,073 2,293,161

-2019 6,752,964 366,224
+2019 - ( 5,752,964 366,224

-\$ 6,855,182 \$ 3,019,789
+\$ 6 5,855,182 \$ 3,019,789

-5. Parties Related

-gross

-purchase

-purchase

-price

-following

-the

-initial

-closing

-of

-the

-Company's

-pending

-registration

-and

-will

-be

-payable

-in

-vested

-equity

-of

-the

-Company

-provided

-however,

-that

-all

-fees

-for

-for investment shall be accrued and paid simultaneously with

-the initial listing of the Company's stock on a on a national securities exchange or on March 31, 2020, whichever occurs, first.
+The Manager will provide acquisition, management, property management and leasing services for the Company.
+For acquisition services, the Company will pay the Manager 1% of the gross purchase price following the initial closing of the Company's pending registration and will be payable in vested equity of the Company provided however, that all fees for investment shall be accrued and paid simultaneously with the initial listing of the Company's stock on a national securities exchange or on March 31, 2020, whichever occurs, first.

-The Company pays the Manager an asset management fee equal to 1.5% of pay property management fees at market-standard rates.
+The Company pays the Manager an asset management fee equal to 1.5% of the stockholders' equity payable in arrears.
+In addition, for some properties, the Company will pay property management fees at market-standard rates.

-1.5% of the stockholders' equity payable in arrears.
-In addition, for some properties, the Company will pay leasing fee equal to 2.0% of all gross rent due during the term of the lease or lease renewal, excluding reimbursements by the tenant for operating expenses and taxes and similar pass-through obligations paid by the tenant for any new lease or lease renewal entered into or exercised during the term of the Management Agreement.
+The Company agrees to pay the Manager a leasing fee equal to 2.0% of all gross rent due during the term of the lease or lease renewal, excluding reimbursements by the tenant for operating expenses and taxes and similar pass-through obligations paid by the tenant for any new lease or lease renewal entered into or exercised during the term of the Management Agreement.